DevOpsBootcamp/website/source/cloud-infrastructure.rst

     and small projects, but it doesn't scale well.

     Let's propose a hypothetical scenario: You are Netflix.
-You have times when lots of people are watching your shows, and other times when very few people are watching shows.
+You have times when lots of people are watching shows, and other times when very few people are watching shows.
 You somehow need to be able to have enough servers for lots of people to watch, but you don't want to waste resources when *nobody* is watching.
 The solution?
 Use the cloud!